Breakthrough discovery reveals way of reversing Motor Neurone Disease damage

 SCIENTISTS are a step closer to being able to reverse the damage caused by motor neurone disease following a breakthrough discovery by researchers in Edinburgh.

-The team has shown for the first time that the axon - a nerve fibre, sometimes up to two metres long, which connects and sends electrical impulses from the nerve cells to the muscle - is shorter in cells affected by MND than in healthy cells.
+The team has shown for the first time that the axon - a nerve fibre, sometimes up to a metre long, which connects and sends electrical impulses from the nerve cells to the muscle - is shorter in cells affected by MND than in healthy cells.

 They also discovered that the movement of the mitochondria, which travel up and down the axons, is impaired.